zesterer/thoth-dev/README.md

 - To create a lightweight multi-platform monolithic kernel
 - To create a user-space environment for guest programs
-- To create a user-space interface to the OS in the style of Unix/POSIX
+- To create a user-space interface to the OS inspired by Unix/POSIX
 - To create a robust set of drivers for commonly used hardware

 ## Why?